juanardanaz/sunnyside-agency/README.md

 - [Transfonter](https://transfonter.org/) - This helped me to convert font from TTF/OTF to woff2 format.
 - [Lighthouse Reporter Viewer](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=es) - Lighthouse is an open-source, automated tool for improving the performance, quality, and correctness of your web apps.
+- [CSS filter generator](https://codepen.io/sosuke/pen/Pjoqqp) - This helped me to change the color of a SVG element

 ## Author